kazmierzq/kazmierzq/README.md

   - plus 5 years @Wroclaw University of Science and Technology, MSc in Automation and Robotics
 - 🏆 obtained VWRS , IRC5 , KRC4, CCNA, SEP, ME certificates
 - 📐 worked on sites, mostly Germany and Poland, on object-oriented programming with process optimalization
-- 🔄 I have always loved engineering, yet programming even more - time the change from robotics to IT
+- 🔄 I have always loved engineering, yet programming even more - time to change from robotics to IT

 ## 💯 Just me
 - 🔥 doing codewars, sololearn duels, udemy courses and many more after hours